vexx32/PSKoans/README.md

 ## Contributing

-If you would like to contribute to PSKoans, please check out the [Contributing](https://github.com/vexx32/PSKoans/blob/master/CONTRIBUTING.md) document.
+If you would like to contribute to PSKoans, please check out the [Contributing][contributing] document.

 ## Support the Project